dependents/node-stylus-lookup/README.md

 ## CLI

-*Assumes a global install stylus-lookup with `npm install -g stylus-lookup`*
+Assumes a global install of stylus-lookup with `npm install -g stylus-lookup`

 ```sh
 stylus-lookup [options] path/to/file